PCSX2/pcsx2-net-www/article-backup/progressReports/markdown/296-q3-2020-progress-report.md

         branch.
 By [lightningterror](https://github.com/lightningterror)
         .
     -   [\#3688](https://github.com/PCSX2/pcsx2/pull/3688) (Tools) Moved
-        GSDumpGUI in it\'s own repository
+        GSDumpGUI in it's own repository
         [here](https://github.com/PCSX2/GSDumpGUI) .Initial release has
         been published as well so developers can download and use it without the hassle of compiling.By